pocketbase/dart-sdk/README.md

 🔐 pb.backups.restore(key, {body, query, headers});

 // Builds a download url for a single existing backup using an
-// admin file token and the backup file key.
+// superuser file token and the backup file key.
 🔐 pb.backups.getDownloadURL(token, key, {query});
 ```